 If you communicate clearly, including sending clear notifications to your customers when orders are on the way or completed, you are able to set realistic expectations for the home delivery experience.

 No contact delivery for farm to table and grocery businesses

+“We rely heavily on automated email messages letting customers know when to expect their delivery,” said Lively.
 “Everything is done over the phone or the computers, and our customers have given us the feedback that they love how hands free and easy the entire process has been for them.”

 During the pandemic, it is important to meet customers where they are in terms of health and safety.
 Implementing a system of no contact delivery makes a lot of sense in this respect.

 How do you set up no contact delivery?

 A no contact delivery system takes a bit of planning.
 Your team needs to be equipped to handle several new scenarios that can pop up, such as having to leave packages in locations that may not be secure, or finding ways to communicate with customers, potentially without ever seeing them.

 But the following tools, coupled with route optimization, can help you tackle this last mile problem:

 Communication with your customer is key.
 Since no contact delivery means there is no physical transfer of goods, your delivery drivers or dispatchers need to be able to communicate with customers about where their order will be dropped off or picked up.